 Black History in the Library's collections

-In honour of Black History Month, the SFU Library invites you to explore our books and movies to learn more about the histories of Black Canadians.
+In honour of Black History Month, the SFU Library invites you to explore our books and movies to learn more about the stories, histories, and experiences of Black Canadians.

-SFU researchers can also dig into primary sources like the Black Thought & Culture collection, which includes speeches, essays, and interviews written by leaders within the Black community from earliest times to 1975.
+- Black Thought & Culture Collection: Primary sources, including speeches, essays, and interviews written by leaders within the Black community from earliest times to 1975.

 Beyond the Library

 Check out the work done by Hogan's Alley Society, a non-profit organization "committed to daylighting the presence of Black history in Vancouver and throughout British Columbia."